Psychometric Testing

 • Initial Assessment Forms: You will be provided with an initial assessment (background information) form, which includes an overview of developmental, medical, psychological and academic history.
 Initial parent, teacher and/or self report forms assessing symptoms, strengths and difficulties will be also be sent and must be completed at least 7 days prior to the initial appointment.

-• Psychometric assessment sessions: Based on the clinical interview, one or more of the below will be selected for testing:
+• Psychometric Assessment Sessions: Based on the clinical interview, one or more of the below will be selected for testing:

 1. Cognitive ability testing - Wechsler Intelligence Scale (WISC-V; 6-17 years old or WAIS-IV; 17+ years old) and/or;